Louise Wooster

 Louise Catharine Wooster (June 12, 1842 – May 16, 1913), better known as Lou Wooster, was a famous madam in Birmingham, Alabama.
 Her colorful character and her care for the sick and dying during the cholera epidemic of 1873 endeared her to the Birmingham community.
-The shocking true story of the Birmingham Madam The "Lou Wooster Public Health Award" is named in her honor.
+The "Lou Wooster Public Health Award" is named in her honor.

 Overview

-Louise Wooster was born on June 12, 1842 in Tuscaloosa, Alabama to William Wooster and Mary Chism Wooster.
+Louise Wooster was born on June 12, 1842, in Tuscaloosa, Alabama to William Wooster and Mary Chism Wooster.
 Her father died in 1851 and Mary Wooster remarried.
 A few years later, Lou's stepfather abandoned the family and took their money with him.
 Mary Wooster died a few years later virtually destitute.

 By her middle teens, Lou was an orphan with nothing to rely on but the mercy of relatives.
 During this time, she was abused, attempted suicide, and her older sister became a prostitute.
 She later wrote that she "fell, step by step, until at last I was beyond redemption".

-In 1873, Lou was a well paid lady of the evening when a deadly cholera epidemic swept through Birmingham.
+In 1873, Lou was a well-paid lady of the evening when a deadly cholera epidemic swept through Birmingham.
 Several thousand people fled the city, but Lou stayed to nurse the sick, feed the hungry, and prepare the dead for funerals.
-After the epidemic, few of Lou's clients remained in Birmingham and she moved to Montgomery, Alabama to open a brothel.
+After the epidemic, few of Lou's clients remained in Birmingham and she moved to Montgomery, Alabama, to open a brothel.

 By 1880, she had returned to Birmingham operating multiple brothels near City Hall where she could attract the wealthiest patrons.
 Lou made a fortune, donated heavily to charities and frequently came to the aid of fallen women.

 Lou was a master at storytelling and self-promotion.
 She wrote a book chronicling her life titled Autobiography of a Magdalene.